Zhong-Lab-UCSD/HiCtool/tutorial/data-preprocessing.md

 ```unix
 samtools view -b restrictionsites.sam | bedtools bamtobed -i > restrictionsites.bed
 ```
-- **If you will use the [Hi-Corrector normalization approach](https://github.com/Zhong-Lab-UCSD/HiCtool/blob/master/tutorial/normalization-matrix-balancing.md), you do NOT need to perform the following steps, because additional information such as GC content or mappability score are not needed.**
+- **If you will be using the [Hi-Corrector normalization approach](https://github.com/Zhong-Lab-UCSD/HiCtool/blob/master/tutorial/normalization-matrix-balancing.md), you do NOT need to perform the following steps, because additional information such as GC content or mappability score are not needed.
+You can use ``restrictionsites.bed`` as the FEND file.**
 - **Proceed with the following steps if you will be using [Yaffe and Tanay's normalization approach](https://github.com/Zhong-Lab-UCSD/HiCtool/blob/master/tutorial/normalization-yaffe-tanay.md).**

 ***

-First ``restrictionsites.bed`` is split into separate files, one per each chromosome (update the chromosomes list according to your species):
+First ``restrictionsites.bed`` is split into separate files, one per each chromosome (**update the chromosomes list according to your species**):
 ```unix
 chromosomes=("chr1" "chr2" "chr3" "chr4" "chr5" "chr6" "chr7" "chr8" "chr9" "chr10" "chr11" "chr12" "chr13" "chr14" "chr15" "chr16" "chr17" "chr18" "chr19" "chr20" "chr21" "chr22" "chrX" "chrY")